aimeano/Ai-tinerary/README.md

 ## System Architecture

 The system is two services — a React/TypeScript frontend and a FastAPI backend — communicating over REST and Server-Sent Events (SSE).
-The backend handles JWT authentication, trip persistence in SQLite via SQLAlchemy, LangGraph workflow orchestration, and the Qdrant-backed retrieval pipeline.
+The backend handles JWT authentication, trip persistence via SQLAlchemy (SQLite for local development, PostgreSQL in production), LangGraph workflow orchestration, and the Qdrant-backed retrieval pipeline.

 ```mermaid
 graph TD